Scientist Visa Sponsorship Jobs in Oregon

 Are there any state-specific considerations for scientists seeking sponsorship in Oregon?

 Oregon's concentration of semiconductor manufacturing and life sciences means many scientist roles fall under Department of Labor prevailing wage requirements tied to those specific industries, which employers must meet when filing an H-1B Labor Condition Application.
-Oregon State University and University of Oregon both maintain international hiring pipelines, and their affiliated research centers frequently hire postdoctoral scientists on J-1 or H-1B status.
+Oregon State University and University of Oregon both maintain international hiring pipelines, and their affiliated research centers frequently hire postdoctoral scientists on J-1 visa or H-1B status.
 Oregon has no state income tax advantage, but its research tax credit framework incentivizes employer R&D investment.

 What is the prevailing wage for sponsored scientist jobs in Oregon?